MarcosMasip/cosmosdb-server-self-contained/README.md

 ```
 What this does: compiles TypeScript to `lib/` for the CLI and server runtime.
 Expected output: a `lib/` directory with compiled `.js` files.
+Tip: `npm start` runs `prestart` automatically, so you can skip this step and just run step 3.

 3) Start the server and open the UI (HTTP)
 ```sh